jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ### Use a vendor SDK

 In many cases, you will likely be using a public SDK that has been provided by the vendor to access their service remotely using HTTP.
-These SDKS are usually available as NuGet packages, and you can add them to only the `Infrastructure.Shared` project.
+These SDKS are usually available as NuGet packages, and you can add them to only the `Infrastructure.External` project.

 > Warning: Make sure that you choose the Nuget package carefully, and only from a trusted publisher - ideally the vendor themselves.
 Check their developer documentation.
 If there is not one for C#.NET, then you might have to build one yourself.